-A hair transplant is done in a few different stages.
+From replacing your hair line to thickening your head of hair, any hair transplant is done in a few different stages.

 Doctors begin by cleaning and preparing the scalp for the transplant.
 This means washing and drying the area.
 It might also involve shaving some of the scalp to make the procedure easier to perform.
 The actual transplant process starts with local anesthetic applied to the scalp.
 General anesthesia is not necessary although some people do request light sedation.

 The first step involves harvesting the hair from a spot called the donor location.
 The donor hair is generally taken from the sides or the back of the head.
 This is because those follicles continue to grow constantly throughout life even if a person starts balding.

 One type of hair transplant removes thin strips that are a few inches long containing many growing follicles.
 A second type of hair transplant removes much smaller clusters of just a few follicles from many different locations.
 The scalp is sutured closed in the areas where the follicles were removed.

 Doctors now start to make relatively shallow incision along the scalp in the area that is bald or balding.
 The strips or small pieces of scalp from the donor area are then placed inside of these incisions.
 This is similar to skin grafting.

 The donor follicles will eventually take root in the new area.
 The entire process can take anywhere from three to nine hours to complete.
 The transplanted area is then covered and dressed in order to prevent infections and to protect the scalp during recovery.